 When a catastrophe occurs, which in the Company's case mostly involves the weather perils of wind and hail, NI Holdings utilizes mapping technology through geographic coding of its property risks to overlay the path of the storm.
 This enables the company to establish estimated damage amounts based on the wind speed and size of the hail for case or per claim loss amounts.
-This process allows the company to determine within a reasonable time (5-7) days) an estimated number of claims and estimated loss payments from the storm.
+This process allows the Company to determine within a reasonable time (5-7) days) an estimated number of claims and estimated loss payments from the storm.
 If the Company estimates the damages to be in excess of its retained catastrophe amount, reinsurers are notified immediately of a potential loss so that the Company can quickly recover reinsurance payments once the retention is exceeded.

 In addition to case reserves, NI Holdings maintains estimates of reserves for losses and LAE incurred but not reported.
 These reserves include estimates for the future development of case reserves.
 Some claims may not be reported for several years.
-As a result, the liability for unpaid loss and LAE reserves includes significant estimates for IBNR.
+As a result, the liability for unpaid losses and LAE includes significant estimates for IBNR.

-As multi-peril crop insurance claims must be reported within a specified time period established by the FCIC, this line of business is not impacted by IBNR loss or LAE reserves.
-The Company estimates losses on a quarterly basis based upon historical loss patterns, current crop conditions, current weather patterns, and input from crop loss adjusters.
+The Company estimates multi-peril crop insurance losses on a quarterly basis based upon historical loss patterns, current crop conditions, current weather patterns, and input from crop loss adjusters.
 These estimates have proven to be a very good indicator of the Company's anticipated losses for this line of business.

-NI Holdings utilizes an independent actuary to assist with the estimation of its loss and LAE reserves.
+NI Holdings utilizes an independent actuary to assist with the estimation of its liability for unpaid losses and LAE.
 This actuary prepares estimates of the ultimate liability for unpaid losses and LAE based on established actuarial methods described below.
 The Company's management reviews these estimates and supplements the actuarial analysis with information not fully incorporated into the actuarially based estimate, such as changes in the external business environment and changes in internal company processes and strategy.
-NI Holdings may adjust the actuarial estimates based on this supplemental information in order to arrive at the amount recorded in the financial statements.
+NI Holdings may adjust the actuarial estimates based on this supplemental information in order to arrive at the amount recorded in the consolidated financial statements.